Counterculture

 About Counterculture

-Counter, "denoting movement or effect in the opposite direction," pairs with culture to describe attitudes, beliefs, or a way of life that runs contradictory to the norm.
-The term counterculture can likely be applied to every youthful generation as they attempt to establish their own identity apart from their parents and grandparents.
-But the word is specifically shorthand for the hippie generation of the 1960s and '70s.
+Counter — "denoting movement or effect in the opposite direction" — pairs with "culture" to describe attitudes, beliefs, or a way of life that runs contradictory to the norm.
+The term "counterculture" can likely be applied to every youthful generation as they attempt to establish their own identity apart from that of their parents and grandparents.
+However, the word is specifically shorthand for the hippie generation of the 1960s and 1970s.

 Did you Know?